Gertese/SiPM-Signal-Analysis-Program/README.md

 ## Attention！
 Vision 1.0 needs to install Matlab firstly.
 After Vision 1.0, Runtime is required to install firstly.

-By the way, Runtime should be install at C:Program files//MATLAB.
+By the way, Runtime should be installed at C:Program files//MATLAB.

 Vision 1.0: SiPM Signal Analysis Program.mlappinstaller